I-1-2-47.Administrative Review of the Amount of the Fee Under the Fee Agreement — Procedures for Determining Fee Amount

 If SSA incorrectly determined the fee:

-• if the amount of the fee can be modified in a manner consistent with the party's request, and no party objects during the comment period, modify the amount of the fee without evaluating the representative's services and circumstances, as set out in subsections B and C, below, and provide notice to the parties.
+If the amount of the fee can be modified in a manner consistent with the party's request, and no party objects during the comment period, modify the amount of the fee without evaluating the representative's services and circumstances, as set out in HALLEX I-1-2-47 B and C, below, and provide notice to the parties.
 See HALLEX I-1-2-48 for notice procedures.

 Example:

-The fee agreement provided for a fee of the lesser of 25 percent or $7,200 and further stated that, if SSA favorably decided the claim below the Appeals Council level, the fee would not exceed the lesser of 25 percent or $1,000.
-SSA favorably decided the claim on the claimant's request for hearing.
+The fee agreement provided for a fee of the lesser of 25 percent or the current statutory fee cap and further stated that, if SSA favorably decided the claim below the Appeals Council level, the fee would not exceed the lesser of 25 percent or $1,000.
+SSA favorably decided the claim at the hearing level without appealing to the Appeals Council.
 SSA set a fee of $1,500, which was 25 percent of past-due benefits.
 The claimant timely filed a request for administrative review, stating that the claimant owes no more than $1,000.
 The representative did not comment on the request for administrative review.
 The reviewing official should notify the parties that the correct fee under the terms of the agreement is $1,000.

 2. Has SSA Authorized the Total Fee under the Fee Agreement?